dilanmorar/ansible_node_app/README.md

 ## Ansible

  Ansible is an open-source software provisioning, configuration management and application deployment tool.
+It is designed for multi-tier deployments.
+It uses a simple language YAML which used when creating playbooks.
+It works by connecting to your nodes and pushing out small programs.

 ## Provisioning